informalsystems/quint/tntc/README.md

     tntc
     ```

+ Additionally, if you want to compile the vscode plugin:

+ 1. Install [yalc][] for local package management:

+    ```sh
+    npm install yalc -g
+    ```

- 1. To compile the vscode plugin, publish the package locally with yalc:
+ 1. Publish the package locally with yalc:

     ```sh
     yalc publish